-Higher education publications like Inside Higher Ed, The Chronicle of Higher Education, and EdTech Magazine include frequent write-ups on GenAI and its impact on higher ed, while major newspapers like The New York Times and The Washington Post help provide broader updates on GenAI.
+Higher education publications like Inside Higher Ed, The Chronicle of Higher Education, and EdTech Magazine include frequent write-ups on GenAI and its impact on higher ed.
+Major newspapers like The New York Times and The Washington Post help provide broader industry, economic, and cultural updates on GenAI.

 Additional resources: